-The High Sierra camps cost $180pppn (£118) including breakfast, dinner and lodging.
+The High Sierra camps include breakfast, dinner and lodging.
 Due to high demand, reservations are available on a lottery basis with applications accepted September and October, and winners notified in January.
-Any remaining spaces can be booked from the end of January
+Any remaining spaces can be booked from the end of January.

 Food & drink